 Requirements Notes Storage used for Delphix must be provisioned from storage that provides data protection.
 For example, using RAID levels with data protection features, or equivalent technology.
-Storage that provides data protection.
 The Delphix Engine does not protect against data loss originating at the hypervisor or SAN layers.